 CTC professional trail builders move from one area to another as contracts, hunting seasons and weather permits.
 Two key links in the 300 mile Cumberland Trail are very close to completion.

 Both sections are roughly 6 miles and link available parking areas.
-When open, Devil’s Breakfast Table Section creates an uninterrupted 20 mile hike from Nemo Bridge in Morgan County to Peavine Road in Cumberland County.
+Devil’s Breakfast Table Section creates an uninterrupted 20 mile hike from Nemo Bridge in Morgan County to Peavine Road in Cumberland County.

 Above are a few images from the final push on each section.
 The last mile to Ozone is on a very steep, high side slope over Fall Creek.
 It works its way down to the bottom of the falls through a jumble of huge boulders and must all be done by hand.
 Trail Boss, Shauna Wilson describes the work as “the most technical and probably the most dangerous build in the last ten years on the trail.”